-Provide a briefClarifying concentration requirement to state that one concentration is required, but that no more than two concentrations are permitted.
-Correcting the Program Features section of the program in CIM-P to state that one concentration is required.being made to the program.program.
+Clarifying concentration requirement to state that one concentration is required, but that no more than two concentrations are permitted.
+Correcting the Program Features section of the program in CIM-P to state that one concentration is required.

 Did the program content change 25% or more in relation to the total credit hours, since the 2020-2021 catalog. (http://catalog.illinois.edu/archivedacademiccatalogs/2020-2021/)